 In a randomized complete block design (RCBD), each level of a "treatment" appears once in each block, and each block contains all the treatments.
 The order of treatments is randomized separately for each block.
-You can create RCBDs with the FACTEX procedure.
+You can use the FACTEX procedure to create RCBDs.

-Suppose you want to construct an RCBD with six treatments in four blocks.
+Suppose you want to construct an RCBD that has six treatments in four blocks.
 To test each treatment once in each block, you need 24 experimental units.
-The following statements construct the randomized complete block design shown in Output 7.5.1:
+The following statements construct the randomized complete block design that is shown in Output 8.5.1: